-- create a new javascript file, for example new.js - import this script right after "webphone\api.js" in softphone.html file - add the following javascript code in new.js:
+- 1) create a new javascript file, for example new.js - 2) import this script right after "webphone\api.js" in softphone.html file - 3) add javascript code to your new.js.
+Example:

 //start interacting with the webphone only once the onAppStateChange callback has been fired with the "loaded" event. webphone\api.onAppStateChange (function (state)